rashmi-r-02/student-performance-analysis/README.md

 # Student Performance Analysis

-This project analyzes student exam performance using R.
+This project analyzes student exam performance using R and identifies key factors affecting scores.

 ## 📊 Dataset
-The dataset contains student scores in Math, Reading, and Writing along with factors like gender, parental education, and test preparation.
+The dataset contains student scores in Math, Reading, and Writing along with attributes like gender, parental education, lunch type, and test preparation.

 ## 💻 Tools Used
 - R Programming